If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 He is a firearms, self-defense, counter-kidnapping, and wilderness medicine instructor.
 In fact, I’ve taken one of the most life-changing classes ever from him – I wrote about the defensive knife class I took with Greg here.
 If you ever get the opportunity to take one of his in-person courses, I heartily recommend them.

 And your next best bet is to grab a copy of Choose Adventure: Safe Travel in Dangerous Places.
-It’s the only physical book I carry with me when I travel and I wholeheartedly recommend it, even if you have no intention of heading to third world countries.
+It’s the only physical book I carry with me when I travel, and I wholeheartedly recommend it, even if you have no intention of heading to third-world countries.

-Daisy Luther
+About Daisy

-Daisy Luther is a coffee-swigging, globe-trotting blogger.
+Daisy Luther is a coffee-swigging, adventure-seeking, globe-trotting blogger.
 She is the founder and publisher of three websites.
-1) The Organic Prepper, which is about current events, preparedness, self-reliance, and the pursuit of liberty on her website, 2) The Frugalite, a website with thrifty tips and solutions to help people get a handle on their personal finances without feeling deprived, and 3) PreppersDailyNews.com, an aggregate site where you can find links to all the most important news for those who wish to be prepared.
-She is widely republished across alternative media and Daisy is the best-selling author of 5 traditionally published books and runs a small digital publishing company with PDF guides, printables, and courses.
-You can find her on FacebookPinterest, Gab, MeWe, Parler, Instagram, and Twitter.
+1) The Organic Prepper, which is about current events, preparedness, self-reliance, and the pursuit of liberty; 2) The Frugalite, a website with thrifty tips and solutions to help people get a handle on their personal finances without feeling deprived; and 3) PreppersDailyNews.com, an aggregate site where you can find links to all the most important news for those who wish to be prepared.
+Her work is widely republished across alternative media and she has appeared in many interviews.